Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 #### **Hand Drill & Dremel**

-- Uses drum, disc or mop sanding attachments that fit into a dremel or drill.
+- Uses drum, disc, or mop sanding attachments that fit into a dremel or drill.
 These can be found online.
   - **Usage**: Use when light sanding is required or the surface is quite soft.
 Mops are great to get into tight spaces to remove wood fuzz

 ![](_ncfs_lmk2_sandpaintfinish_drilldremel.jpg "Source - https://www.wwgoa.com/post/make-wooden-sign"){.aligncenter .size-medium}